How to get started as a Product Designer

 When interviewing for product design roles, you will typically advance through several stages:

-1. A recruiter screen
+- A recruiter screen

 A recruiter or hiring manager will invite you for a short call to learn about your background, understand your motivations for applying, and iron out administrative details like salary expectations and start date.
 They’re looking for relevant experience, communication skills, and interest in the company.
-To succeed, do your research about the company, ask relevant questions, and communicate clearly.
+To succeed, do your research about the company, ask relevant questions, and communicate clearly. - A call with a member of the design team

 A design leader will dive deeper into your experience, skills, collaboration style, work preferences, and future goals.
 It’s also a chance for you to learn more about the company, the design culture, and how you might fit in.
 They might ask to see your previous projects.
-When showcasing your work, take your listeners on an engaging journey: tell them about the problem you faced, the methods you used, how you validated different ideas, and how you landed on your solution.
+When showcasing your work, take your listeners on an engaging journey: tell them about the problem you faced, the methods you used, how you validated different ideas, and how you landed on your solution. - A take-home design exercise

 This is usually a short exercise to test your visual design and problem-solving skills.
 You will be given a project brief and a few days to complete it in your own time.
 If you feel like anything is unclear in the brief, or that the exercise demands an unreasonable amount of time, contact the hiring manager.
-Here are some tips for succeeding at take-home tests.
+Here are some tips for succeeding at take-home tests. - A live design workshop or challenge

 This is a chance for your potential teammates to see how you respond to live problems and high-pressure situations.
 You will be invited for a virtual or in-person session, where you will be presented with a design challenge and asked to come up with a solution in a limited time.
 Like any test of exercise, there are plenty of resources to help you.
 Practise extensively to perfect your technique and calm your nerves.